-- Academic Dishonesty - Theft and/or destruction of University and/or Honors College Property - Criminal Offense - Violation of the Honors Student Code of Conduct
+- Academic dishonesty - Theft and/or destruction of University and/or Honors College Property - Criminal offense - Violation of the Honors Student Code of Conduct

-All dismissal matters are at the discretion of the Dean.
+All dismissal matters are at the discretion of the Dean of the Honors College.
 For an explanation of the appeals process, please see the Student Code of Conduct at Student Life.